Commitment to Research, Campus, and Environmental Safety

 Continuity Planning & Disaster Recovery for Labs and Research Facilities

 The foundation of Continuity Management is to ensure the uninterrupted provision of critical operations and services.
 It is an ongoing process with several complementary elements, including disaster recovery.
-To help mitigate the damage or recovery time after a disaster or disruptive event occurs, the Office of Research Integrity and Outreach and the Office of Emergency Management encourages laboratories and research facilities to develop their own Continuity Plan.
+To help mitigate the damage or recovery time after a disaster or disruptive event occurs, the Office of Research Integrity and Outreach and the Office of Emergency Management and Continuity Planning (OEMCP) encourages laboratories and research facilities to develop their own Continuity Plan.